apacheignite/documentation/clustering/docker-deployment.md

   "title": "Amazon EC2 Deployment"
 }
 [/block]
-1. Choose required region and click on link in table below.
+1. Choose the required region and click on link in table below.
 [block:parameters]
 {
   "data": {